simonewebdesign/newsletter/README.md

 text field and pressing the update button.
 If you prefer you can always add one user at a time.
 Beware that when you delete a list, all users associated to that list will be automatically deleted too.
+However, when you delete something, it's actually soft deleted, meaning that the `is_deleted` field will be set to 1 (default is 0).

 You are encouraged to **translate** your application into your native language: you can do this by creating a new file under the `languages` folder.